nuua-io/Nuua/README.md

 - NPM (Nuua Package Manager)
 - Optimizations + Better error reporting
 - **Initial Release**

+The following are wishes, not yet decided how or when.

 - Cross device and cross platform compilation (yep, that's it)
     -   Android (Dart)
     -   iOS (Dart)